Heart Attack Warning Signs

 - Chest discomfort or chest pain – You may experience uncomfortable pressure or heaviness in the chest in the initial stages of a heart attack.
 There may be a tight ache or a squeezing sensation.
 The discomfort may come and go.

-- Stomach or abdomen pain – A heartburn-like feeling may manifest in your upper abdomen when you are experiencing a heart attack.
+- Stomach or abdomenal pain – A heartburn-like feeling may manifest in your upper abdomen when you are experiencing a heart attack.

 - Anxiety – It is common for people to experience an overwhelming sense of panic or fear for no apparent reason.